vezzolter/DSA/DataStructures/Array/StaticArray/StaticArray.md

 # &#128161; Overview
 **Static array** is an implementation of an array where the size is fixed, meaning it can't be changed during runtime.
-Its name comes from this characteristic.
+Its name comes from this fact.
 Knowledge and understanding of it lay a solid foundation in designing data structures and optimizing their application.
 <p align="center"><img src="./Images/StaticArray.png"/></p>